jstonge/lumos-data/data/README.md

 - `2024/05/29` (JSO): I rewrote the project from scratch, using relevant scripts from `dark-dark/`.
 I hope the project is better organized now; we have a Makefile that keeps track of the data workflow.
 In the process, i realized we are missing a script that produce `clusteredDataStatements.csv`.
 - `2024/05/30`(JSO) : uploaded the old annotations from our excel sheet as if they were made on label studio.
 That way, we can more easily see inter-annotator agreement.
 See `src/annotations/upload_old_annots_to_LS.py`.
+- `2024/05/30` (JSO): wrote a class in `src/label_studio.py` to facilitate our interactions with label studio.
+All the data in `data/annots` should be superseded by this new pipeline at some point.